 Bathing Water Quality

-- excellent – the highest cleanest seas
+- Excellent – the highest, cleanest water quality

-- good – generally good water quality
+- Good – generally good water quality

 Water Quality Assessments

 Designated bathing waters in England have tough water quality targets to achieve.
 Concentrations of Escherichia coli (EC) and Intestinal enterococci (IE) are used to classify a bathing water.
 The classifications are based on the analysis of samples taken over a four year period.
 If a step change in quality has occurred because of an improvement action such as new sewerage infrastructure, only data collected since the action will be assessed.

 There are no pass/fail standards for individual water samples, instead the classification is based on a statistical measure of all samples, known as a percentile.
 Percentiles use the range of all samples taken to estimate the probability of higher results occurring.
 The classification uses either the 95% or 90% percentile depending on the classification.